 You have to do a lot of “working around the problem” and then inferring what’s happening.
 I guess Collins figured these would not be maintained in the field by a bunch of Hams with minimal test equipment..
 Or, an Integrated Logistics and Supply System consisting of a large pile of miscellaneous parts that “might come in handy”.
 Improvise, Adapt, Overcome.

-Above: Another weird problem (aren’t they all?), this time with a friends’ Bendix PRC-47.
-No drive to PA or PA driver tube.
-Looks like no transmit signal getting through the Amplifier Modulator circuits but works fine on receive.
-But most Amp/Mod circuits are common to both TX and RX.
-Oh great….Symptoms?
+Symptoms?
 Incorrect ALC control to the Amp/Mod ALC amplifier, Q1.
 Turns out the PL-177WA PA tube was massively shorted – filament-to-grid-to-screen-to-suppressor.
 The filament lit up!
 But there was enough “grid current” flowing through that mess via the ALC current sampling resistor to fool me into thinking the PA was probably OK so I probed elsewhere.
 NOT.

 First time I have encountered a blown PL-177WA PA tube.
 Not sure why it blew up – no peripheral circuit problems or damage.
 The owner said it had been working properly some time ago.
 Possibly left in the TUNE mode, – off resonance – too long?
 Mechanical shock?
 Thermal shock?
 Wonder why Collins didn’t make that a spring-loaded switch to force you out of TUNE if you got distracted.
 Hmmmm.

-Here’s a hint: When checking a problem like this (or any other TX problem) work in low power mode if possible and use a 5 amp versus the 20 amp fuse in the 28 VDC input circuit until you’ve got things figured out.
+Here’s a hint: When checking a problem like this (or any other TX problem) work in low power mode if possible and use a 5 amp versus the 20 amp panel fuse in the 28 VDC input circuit until you’ve got things figured out.
 Could save your power supply transistors.
 (That trick saved my second set of transistors!)

 Above: Hoover the tail-less Cat.
 Got caught up reading the latest Fair Radio catalog on the workbench; time for a nap.
-Take your PRC-47 someplace else!
+Take your PRC-47 someplace else…

 Mechanical: Another potential problem with the PRC-47 is the alignment of the tuning shafts between the Oscillator and Translator modules and their respective drive shafts from the tuning knobs.
 Mechanical tolerances.
 All design dimensions have +/- tolerances associated with them.
 Then there are the machining deviations actually resulting.
 Then there are the assembly deviations.
 Then there are the as-built system deviations.

 So Collins utilized the white nylon Oldham shaft couplers to permit some axial mis-alignments between drive and driven shafts.
 But at the end of the day, some radios just don’t have smooth tuning knob rotation.
 (When the tuning rotations are smooth, they are VERY smooth) But some sets bind at some or all settings.
-Time to get out the shims, files and assorted implements of destruction.
+Time to get out the shims, and maybe files and assorted implements of destruction.
 (Last resort to make it functional.)

 H-33 Handsets: My buddy’s Collins PRC-47 developed a crackling, random static noise during transmit.
 Classic carbon microphone element problem.
 Disassemble the H-33 by unscrewing the Mic element.
 Take Mic element and drop it on a hard surface a dozen times, reassemble, test.
 Shakes up and rearranges all those carbon granules in the Mic element.
 Noise all gone, back in business.